Nakul-wewhare/Marmoset-phee-sequence-accodomation/README.md

 The code here reproduces the main data processing, distance metrics, and linear mixed-effects models reported in the paper.

-⸻

 Data
-• Raw audio (.wav) files are not included in this repository
-• The analysis starts from: • call/sequence tables exported from Avisoft-SASLab Pro,
-• spectral parameter tables exported from Raven Pro, and
-• MFCCs computed in R using the BehaviouR pipeline (see manuscript Methods).
+Raw audio (.wav) files are not included in this repository The analysis starts from: • call/sequence tables exported from Avisoft-SASLab Pro ( not included) spectral parameter tables exported from Raven Pro, and MFCCs computed in R using the BehaviouR pipeline (see manuscript Methods).

 If you want to rerun everything from scratch you will need:
 1. A table of phee calls and sequences with: